DanielUrn/axieserver/readme.md

                 id,
                 name
             },
         _etag:a05f1315365e1387ba797fb725f524be,

-        //This last attribute would only be available in the "RunesAndCharmsPerAccount" endpoint total:2
+        //This last "total" attribute would only be available in the "RunesAndCharmsPerAccount" endpoint total:2
     }